sibyphilips/ens_orth_transcript_downloader/README.md

 # 2. Align the downloaded sequences and Trim them

-The script ```python3 2_6_align_and_trim.py```, is prepared to align the already downloaded sequences using MAFFT and then trim the sequences considering them as codons.
+The script ```python3 2_6_align_and_trim.py```, is prepared to align the already downloaded sequences using MAFFT [^Katoh K, Misawa K, Kuma K, et al. MAFFT: a novel method for rapid multiple sequence alignment based on fast Fourier transform.
+Nucleic Acids Res 2002;30:3059–66.] and then trim the sequences considering them as codons.
 With the "relaxed" parameters of having half of the sequences with gaps or ambiguities.
 This same script is used in step 6 as well.

 # 3. Finding Homologs of the downloaded "genes" from our transcriptomes

 We can use the script ```python3 3_fetch_homologs_hmmer.py``` to

-* 1. Make a HMMER profile using the alignments
+* Make a HMMER (http://hmmer.org) profile using the alignments
-* 2. Conduct HMMER-SEARCH against our CDS sequences (Transcriptome assembly)
+* Conduct HMMER-SEARCH against our CDS sequences (Transcriptome assembly)
-* 3. output the homologue sequences into its own files
+* output the homologue sequences into its own files

 # 4. Create a "Homolog" fasta file join it with "ortholog" fasta file